-Brenda and her wife are one of the few legally married, same sex couples in Australia.
+At the time of interview, Brenda and her wife were one of the few legally married, same sex couples in Australia.
 She undertook her journey of alignment more than 16 years ago, but remains married to her long term partner.
 They have now been married for 45 years.

 Brenda is an activist and an advocate for the LGBTI community but it goes far beyond waving a flag or protest marches.
 She is the first transwoman chair of an Australian advisory committee and is also Chair of Transgender Victoria.
 She takes that role very seriously and tirelessly works towards transformative relationships with aged care facilities, particularly in the way they educate their staff.
 Organisations can receive a Rainbow Tick if they succeed in developing standard procedures that are inclusive and supportive of the LGBTI community.
 Brenda says,” it has to come from a commitment of the leaders of companies and institutions to want to be an inclusive space for the LGBTI community.”